jondkelley/python_resume/README.md

 This Resume was inspired by an interactive dynamic resume created by web designer **[Pascal Van Gemert](http://pascalvangemert.nl/)** ([Github](https://github.com/pascalvgemert/resume)).

 I ported his PHP / bootstrap framework over to Python / Flask / Jinja2, with my own inspiration along the way.
-Then I Dockerized my project and made it work on my bare metal kubernetes cluster using PVC's and MetalLB.
-Docker-compose is available for local development.
+Then I Dockerized my project and made it work on my bare metal kubernetes cluster using emptyDir volumes and MetalLB for load balancing.
+Docker-compose is available for local development and running the unit tests.

-The container is built using a sidecar running pandoc in a bash loop, and a shared PVC to make various rendered resume formats (every 10 seconds) available to the Flask webserver.
+The container is built using a sidecar running pandoc in a bash loop, and uses the emptyDir volume to make various rendered resume formats (every 10 seconds) available to the Flask webserver.